saipreetham/Coursera-ELE475/Problem-Set-1.md

 > Show the timing of this instruction sequence for the 5-stage RISC pipeline without any forwarding or bypassing hardware but assuming that a register read and a write in the same clock cycle “forwards” through the register file, as shown in Figure C.6.
 Use a pipeline timing chart like that in Figure C.5.
 Assume that the branch is handled by flushing the pipeline.
 If all memory references take 1 cycle, how many cycles does this loop take to execute?

+We assume that the loop will continue when reach the end for this case and letters "c" and "d".

 Every decode stage may proceed only when the proper write-back on which it depends has been performed.
 It important to notice the structural hazard as well.
+Since we simply flush the pipeline to solve the branch, The `LD` for the next iteration will stall until the `ID` stage of `BNEZ`, where finally the processor finds out where to go (considering the MIPS microarchitecture).

 The loop takes 18 cycles to execute:

 ![Problem-3b](https://github.com/MarcioJales/Coursera-ELE475/blob/master/problem-3b.png)